Embedding events in your website

 For events set as visible in the embeddable calendar, there's an event-specific embed code generator, which you find on the event page within ChurchSuite's Calendar module.

 Clicking 'Embed' opens the event embed code generator.
 Select (or deselect) each of the display options you require and click 'Preview' to see what the event page will look like.
 Once you are happy with your customised event embed page, simply copy the Embed Code from ChurchSuite into the 'source code' of the page on your website where you would like the event page embedded.
-Click 'Done' when you are finished.
+Click 'Done' when you are finished to close the Customise Embed window.

 The event embed code generator is just that; it generates embed code based on the display options you select.
-Closing the "Customise Embed HTML" window will not save the display options you have selected.
+Closing the "Customise Embed HTML" window will not save the display options you have selected or change the settings of any existing embedded code.
 The display options will revert to default settings each time you close the window.
 You should therefore copy and paste your embed code before closing the window to avoid losing the settings you have customised.